ssvassiliev/Basics_of_Computers/_episodes/02-Computer_Components.md

 **Nvidia H100 GPUs** up to 132 Streaming Multiprocessors, 128 FP32 CUDA cores per SM, total 16896 CUDA cores.
 **Intel® Xeon® Platinum 9282**  56 cores, 1 AVX-512 vector unit per core can process 16 FP32 numbers at a time.

-In summary, GPU architecture enable you to process massive amounts of data simultaneously at extremely fast speeds.
+In summary, GPU architecture enables to process massive amounts of data simultaneously at extremely fast speeds.

 ## 8. Random Access Memory (RAM)
 During the course of computing, data and instructions enter a computer through the input devices and are then stored in memory for future processing.
 In computers, there are two kinds of memory: primary and secondary.
 Random Access Memory (RAM) is the primary internal storage area of the computer for code and data that needs to be operated on quickly.
 It is located on the motherboard and connected directly to the CPU.
 Due to this, data can be read from and written to primary storage extremely quickly.
 Using RAM, CPUs can interact with the information held in memory quickly and efficiently.